 Muscle cells serve a remarkable variety of functions in your body, many of them occurring involuntarily.
-The specialized structure of the 3 types of muscle cells in the human body enables their functional purpose.
-Skeletal muscle cells are mainly specialized for voluntary movement like dancing or snapping your fingers.
-Smooth muscle cells are structured to produce involuntary movement such as propelling food through your digestive system.
+The specialized structure of the 3 types of muscle cells in the human body enables their functional purposes.
+Skeletal muscle cells are primarily specialized for voluntary movements, like dancing or snapping your fingers.
+Smooth muscle cells are structured to produce involuntary movement, such as propelling food through your digestive system.
 Cardiac muscle cells keep your heart beating and have features of both skeletal and smooth muscle cells.

-Your muscle cells, also known as muscle fibers, have one primary function -- generating movement.
+Your muscle cells, also known as muscle fibers, have one principal function -- generating movement.
 Each muscle cell contains many long, stringlike proteins called myofilaments.
-When these proteins connect and slide past one another in a complex interaction, the muscle fiber contracts and generates movements.
-Muscle fibers use the sugar glucose along with other chemicals in the cell to generate the energy needed to power each contraction.
+When these proteins connect and slide past one another in a complex interaction, the muscle fiber contracts and generates movement.
+Muscle fibers primarily use the sugar glucose along with other chemicals in the cell to generate the energy needed to power each contraction.

 Skeletal Muscle Cells

-Skeletal muscles -- such as the large muscles of your arms and legs, and the smaller muscles of your face -- are attached to bones.
+Skeletal muscles are attached to bones.
+Examples include the large muscles of your arms and legs, and the smaller muscles of your face.
 Skeletal muscle is also known as striated muscle due to a striped pattern visible under the microscope.
 This appearance results from a highly organized pattern of myofilaments in the muscle cells.
 Skeletal muscle cells power voluntary movements, stabilize your joints and enable you to maintain an upright posture.
 Skeletal muscle cells come in slow-twitch and fast-twitch varieties.
 Slow-twitch muscle cells are adapted for endurance activities and maintaining posture.
-Fast-twitch cells are adapted for rapid movements and activities that require maximum effort such as jumping and lifting.
+Fast-twitch muscle fibers are adapted for rapid movements and activities that require maximum effort, such as jumping and lifting.